alganet/stage0-uefi/README.md

 `M2-Mesoplanet` is a preprocessor that is more capable than `M2-Planet` and supports `#include` statements.
 It can also launch compiler, assembler and linker, so we don't need to invoke them manually.

+### blood-elf

+`blood-elf` is a tool that can generate a bit of debug info for POSIX binaries.
+It is not immediately useful for UEFI but it might be useful if one wants to build debuggable POSIX binaries on UEFI.

 ### mescc-tools-extra

 Some extra tools such as `sha256sum`, `untar`, `ungz`, `unbz2`, `mkdir`, `rm` and a few others.